abalkin/pytest-leaks/README.md

     def test_mended_faucet():
         assert 1

-Note that pytest-leaks run tests several times: if you see test failures that are present only when using pytest-leaks, check that the test does not modify any global state in a way that prevents it from running a second time.
+Note that pytest-leaks runs tests several times: if you see test failures that are present only when using pytest-leaks, check that the test does not modify any global state in a way that prevents it from running a second time.